 For some designers, the thought of paying for what they can get for free elsewhere makes little sense.
 It’s easy to see why, as many of the freebie sites do offer high-quality items.

-Yet, they don’t always have the depth of a good commercial service – not to mention frequent additions.
+Yet, they don’t always have the depth of good commercial service – not to mention frequent additions.
 On the other hand, commercial sites may also make you pay for a bunch of assets you’ll never use.

-The decision really comes down to budget and (once again) how much you plan to use a particular service.
+The decision comes down to budget and (once again) how much you plan to use a particular service.
 If you tend to work on smaller projects and can get away with the limited variety of a free design asset library, go for it.

 However, if you’re working on large, more profitable projects, spending the extra money may make sense.
 For those who only occasionally find themselves needing something different, a good compromise might be a pay-as-you-go model, as this gives you the best of both worlds.